Clicky

 Whether you are learning JapaneseChineseKorean, Italian, Spanish, or something else, there are hundreds, if not thousands, of videos and audio clips for you to use.
 Every video is expertly captioned, and the content is posted for you as well—either within the dictionary or as a tool-tip by hovering over words.
 This prevents you from having to pause every 5 seconds to take notes or look a word up.

-The variety of content is a great way to maintain your motivation for learning by turning language study into an enjoyable exercise.
-We felt like we were kids in a sweet shop as we browsed around and sampled all the different videos on offer.
-You can really experience the language from a natives point of view by listening to popular comedians, vloggers, politicians, or your favorite musicians.
+The variety of content is a great way to keep you motivated because it turns language study into an enjoyable exercise.
+We felt like we were kids in a sweet shop as we browsed around and sampled all the different videos offered.
+You can really experience the language from a native’s point of view by listening to popular comedians, vloggers, politicians, or your favorite musicians.
 Whatever piques your interest there’s bound to be a video on it.

 Pro #2: Personalised Learning

-This is massive.
-Unlike other similar language apps, FluentU will track everything that you’ve learnt so far and even tell you how much of a video you know even before you start watching it!
+This is massive!
+Unlike other similar language apps, FluentU will track everything that you’ve learnt so far and even tell you how much content of a video (i.e. vocabulary) you may know even before you start watching it.
 Sounds scary, right?
 It’s super useful.
-The more you use the program the more accurate it becomes as it builds up a better picture of your level.
+The more you use the program, the more accurate it becomes as it builds up a better picture of your level.
 Eventually a green bar will show under every video in the library indicating how much of the content you already know.

-This allows you to select the videos that you are likely to already know a lot of language, which is far more effective that being thrown completely in the deep end because it is far more easier to learn new words when you have as much context as possible to be able to figure out its meaning, even without a translation.
-This way, you can branch out your vocabulary bank from a familiar web of words that you already know well.
+This feature lets you select videos where you are likely to already know a lot of the language, which is far more effective than being thrown in at the deep end.
+It’s much easier to learn new words when you have as much context as possible to figure out their meaning, even without a translation.
+This way, you can continue to build out your vocabulary bank from a familiar web of words that you already know well.

 Pro #3: Structured Beginner’s Course

-FluentU is primarily a vocab learning tool, however it seems that they are starting to develop a supplementary beginners course for each language to teach the basics.
-We think this is a brilliant idea because personally I love learning new languages and want to make best use of the languages they offer, but even the most basic videos are very difficult without any prior understanding of the language.
+FluentU is primarily a vocabulary learning tool, however it seems that they are starting to develop a supplementary beginner’s course for each language which teaches the basics.
+This is a brilliant idea because I personally love learning new languages, but even the most basic videos can be very difficult without any prior understanding of the language.

 FluentU-Review-Beginners-Course